highcharts/highcharts/docs/public-index.md

 API
 ---

-For more specific information on Highcharts and Highcharts Stock options and functions, visit our API sites which also include several live and customizeable examples.
+For more specific information on Highcharts options and functions, visit our API sites which also include several live and customizeable examples.

 *   [Highcharts API reference](https://api.highcharts.com/highcharts)
 *   [Highcharts Stock API reference](https://api.highcharts.com/highstock)